catseye/Tamsin/README.markdown

 ### Writing your own scanner ###

-When you name a production in the program with `with`, that production should return a token each time it is called.
+When you name a production in the program with `using`, that production should return a token each time it is called.
 We call this scanner a "production-defined scanner" or just "production scanner".
 In the following, we use a production scanner based on the `scanner` production.
 (But we use the Tamsin scanner to implement it, so it's not that interesting.)

-    | main = program with scanner.
+    | main = program using scanner.
-    | scanner = scan with tamsin.
+    | scanner = scan using ☆tamsin.
     | scan = "cat" | "dog".
     | program = "cat" & "dog".
     + cat dog